thosgood/this-weeks-finds/markdown/151-200/week174.md

                         \ /
                          e

-Note that as you cross a line labelled \"L\" from left to right, you go from region a to region b, which is our way of saying that L: a -\> b.
+Note that as you cross a line labelled "L" from left to right, you go from region a to region b, which is our way of saying that L: a -> b.
-Similarly, as you cross a line labelled \"R\" from left to right, you go from region b to region a, since R: b → a.
+Similarly, as you cross a line labelled "R" from left to right, you go from region b to region a, since R: b \to a.

 In terms of string diagrams, the triangle equations just say that we can straighten out a zig-zag: